Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_parallel/fsdp.rst

 1. Try the default settings first (FULL_SHARD).
 This is the slowest but will save you the most memory.
 2. Try SHARD_GRAD_OP.
 If you run out of memory, revert back to the default (FULL_SHARD).
 Otherwise you should expect to see an increase in iteration speed.
+3. If you are training across many machines, try HYBRID_SHARD.

 |